MAINTAINING YOUR HOME DURING THE SEASONS

 - Take advantage of perimeter treatments to keep bugs and other animals out of your house; don’t forget to spray inside as well!

 Preparing for autumn is a big job and involves a different kind of preparation.
 Most of the process for getting your home settled for fall and winter will have to do with simply putting things away.
+Here are some home maintenance recommendations for fall:

 - Cover pools, outdoor grills and fire pits, and reseal patios if needed.